Skip to content

 • request correlation identifier

-The audit record MAY omit confidential policy content, but it MUST be sufficient to prove that a specific verifier reached a specific decision for a specific policy at a specific time.
+The audit record MAY omit confidential policy content, but it MUST be sufficient to prove that a specific verifier reached a specific decision for a specific policy at a specific time, and — when the policy is derived — to reconstruct the full authorization lineage from the terminal action back to the originating issuer.

 9. Conformance classes